dojo/docs/loader/amd.rst

   * the function ``has.add`` includes an optional fourth parameter, ``force``, that can be used to overwrite an existing test.
 (Normally, the first defined value is always used, like a constant.)

-The Dojo loader initializes the has cache with several tests (see :ref:`Default Configuration` for a list of these tests). ``dojoConfig`` and ``data-dojo-config`` can override any of these, and any configuration object can add more tests by specifying a ``has`` configuration property.
+The Dojo loader initializes the has cache with several tests (see `Default Configuration`_ for a list of these tests). ``dojoConfig`` and ``data-dojo-config`` can override any of these, and any configuration object can add more tests by specifying a ``has`` configuration property.
 For example: